huggingface/blog/llm-leaderboard.md

 - More information on our labeling instructions can be found [here](https://docs.google.com/document/d/1c5-96Lj-UH4lzKjLvJ_MRQaVMjtoEXTYA4dvoAYVCHc/edit?usp=sharing).

+Have a model that you want GPT-4 or human annotators to evaluate?
+Drop us a note on [the leaderboard discussions](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard_internal/discussions).

 ```
 @article{rajani2023llm_labels,
   author = {Rajani, Nazneen, and Lambert, Nathan and Han, Sheon and Wang, Jean and Nitski, Osvald and Beeching, Edward and Tunstall, Lewis},